 Radiation therapy for AML

-Also known as radiotherapy, radiation therapy uses targeted radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
+Also known as radiotherapy, radiation therapy uses targeted radiation to kill or damage leukaemia cells so they cannot grow, multiply or spread.
 The radiation is usually in the form of x-ray beams.

-Radiation therapy is not often used for acute myeloid leukaemia (AML).
-However, it may be recommended for AML that has spread, or is likely to spread, to the brain and spine.
+Radiation therapy is not often used for AML, but it may be recommended for AML that has spread, or is likely to spread, to the spine and brain.
 It is also sometimes given to the whole body (total body irradiation) before a stem cell transplant.